deanthecoder/CrtTextBox/README.md

 2. Open the solution in your IDE.
 3. Build and run the project.

+### Using the Text Editor

+The main view is taken up with the shader code itself.
+Feel free to modify it and press `F5` to apply changes.
+Right-click outside of the text area to switch Themes.

+### Create Your Own Theme

+Check out the `Themes` folder in the source tree.
+Modify the code to toggle features, or create your own theme from scratch.

 ### Using the `ShaderControl`

+The `ShaderControl` object is a standalone class and can be copied into your own project, and applied to any control with any shader code.

 1. Add `ShaderControl` to your AXAML.
 2. From the code-behind, set the `ControlSource` property to the UI control you wish to apply the shader to.
 3. Set the `FPS` property, which determines the frequency the source control is sampled.
+4. Set `ShaderUri` to point to the location of your SKSL shader code.
+Use `crt.sksl` as a reference.

 Custom `uniform` values can be passed into the shader code using `ShaderControl.AddUniform(name, value)`.